gueststar/nthm/CONTRIBUTING.md

 The primordial data structure is a tree of pipes with one node for each thread managed by `nthm`.
 The tree is initially empty.
-The first time `nthm_open` is called in the main thread of an application, a root node is allocated for the main thread and a descendent is attached to it for the created thread.
+The first time `nthm_enter_scope` is called in the main thread of an application, a root node of the tree is allocated for it.
+The first time `nthm_open` is called after that, a descendent node is allocated and attached to the root.
 Each subsequent successful call to `nthm_open` allocates one new node and attaches it as a descendent to the one corresponding to its caller's thread.
+If `nthm_open` is called without being preceded by a call to `nthm_enter_scope`, both the root and its descendent are allocated at that time, but subsequent calls to `nthm_open` allocate only one node each.
+In this case, the root node is not reclaimed until the application exits, but otherwise it can be reclaimed by a corresponding call to `nthm_exit_scope`.

 Typically there is just one tree for the whole application with a root node corresponding to the main thread.
 Less typically, there could be multiple trees.
 Any time the application creates a thread explicitly with `pthread_create`, subsequent calls to `nthm_open` from within that thread grow a separate tree.

+Since version 0.4.0, root trees have been stored in a globally accessible list along with the nodes corresponding to untethered threads.
+This list gives `nthm` one last chance to send kill notifications to those that are still running after the main thread exits if they haven't been killed or read by then.

 ### Thread contexts